Lukeaalbert/rpi-proxy-server/Readme.md

 ## Initial Notes

 - This proxy currently supports only **HTTP GET requests**, as I wanted to implement a caching system with **Least Recently Used (LRU) eviction**.
 Handling of **HTTPS (CONNECT requests)** will be added in the future, bypassing caching and LRU mechanisms.
-- The project is **not yet complete**, and I plan to continue refining and improving it.
 - Most importantly: This was built as a learning project.
 While the implementation may not be the most optimized, the goal was to challenge myself, design a system from scratch, and bring an idea to reality.

 ## Architecture & Design